igneous-labs/sanctum-unstake-program/SPEC.md

+# Unstake On-chain Program Specification

+## Overview

+Unstake On-chain program provides a mechanism to instantly convert a Solana Stake Account to Sol.
+The program performs the conversion using its underlying liquidity pool that contains a Sol reserves that is owned by the LP token holders and accrues fees as it performs conversion.
+The internal operation requires two permission-less crank instructions to be executed to maintain the optimal operational state.

 ## High level design

 - Stake accounts' worth are determined using the native `lamports` field (includes rent lamports)
 - Stake accounts are just transferred directly to the pool by setting withdraw and stake authority
 - In return, SOL is transferred directly to the specified destination account, minus the pool's fees
 - Stake accounts with Lockup active are disallowed
-- Unstaked stake accounts are deactivated and reclaimed as liquid SOL on the next epoch via permissionless cranks
+- Unstaked stake accounts are deactivated and reclaimed as liquid SOL on the next epoch via permission-less cranks
 - Discover stake accounts owned by the pool via getProgramAccounts to run the cranks on

 ## Program Accounts

 ### Pool

 The main liquidity pool account.
+There is a one-to-one relation to a pool to its Sol reserves.

 | field            | type     | description                                                                                                                                                                                                                                  |
 | ---------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |